Content

 Up to 50 percent of men go bald by the time they’re 50 years old.
 But age is sometimes just a number when it comes to hair loss — men can experience thinning hair or a receding hairline as early as their 20s.

 While you can’t reverse age or genetics, there are ways to grow hair back.
-Hair loss treatments like a healthy diet, proper sleep, treatments like finasteride and minoxidil and more may help you grow a thicker head of hair.
+Hair loss remedies like a healthy diet, proper sleep, treatments like finasteride and minoxidil and more may help you grow a thicker head of hair.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!